Crataco/ai-guide/guide/settings.md

 But if you want to tweak them yourself and make your own, some common values include:

 - **Temperature:** This influences how well the AI can stay on-topic.
 A low temperature means something boring and predictable, while a high temperature would mean something a little out of your control.
 The guide author finds 0.7 to be a good value, but some models do well with 1.0 or higher.
 - **Repetition penalty:** This changes how "repetitive" the AI can get.
 Just like temperature, you need to find a good balance.
 Too low and the AI may start to repeat itself or start to use the same word.
 Too high and the AI will go off the rails.
-The guide author finds 1.1-1.2 to be a good value, but older models do well with 1.5-2.0.
+The guide author finds 1.1-1.2 to be a good value.
 - **Context tokens:** In Oobabooga, this is known as `Truncate the prompt up to this length`.
 This represents how much text the model is able to remember.
 Most models support up to 2,048 tokens.
 LLaMA 2 models support up to 4,096 tokens.
+A token, as mentioned in the previous guide, is about 4 characters on average [(source)](https://novelai.net/tokenizer).
 However, if you find it using too much memory, you can decrease it.
 - **Output length:** In Oobabooga, this is known as `max_new_tokens`.
 This describes how long the AI's generation can be before it stops, either on its own or after hitting the limit.

 There are advanced values that also influence which words the AI will generate next.
 These are "samplers," such as